Static electricity: Static build-up in flowing flammable and ignitable materials

 Discharge of static electricity can create severe hazards in those industries dealing with flammable substances, where a small electrical spark might ignite explosive mixtures.

 The flowing movement of finely powdered substances or low conductivity fluids in pipes or through mechanical agitation can build up static electricity.

-The flow of granules of material like sand down a plastic chute can transfer charge, which can be easily measured using a multimeter connected to metal foil lining the chute at intervals, and can be roughly proportional to particulate flow.
+The flow of granules of material such as sand down a plastic chute can transfer charge, which can be measured using a multimeter connected to metal foil lining the chute at intervals, and can be roughly proportional to particulate flow.
 Dust clouds of finely powdered substances can become combustible or explosive.
 When there is a static discharge in a dust or vapor cloud, explosions have occurred.
 Among the major industrial incidents that have occurred due to static discharge are the explosion of a grain silo in southwest France, a paint plant in Thailand, a factory making fiberglass moldings in Canada, a storage tank explosion in Glenpool, Oklahoma in 2003, and a portable tank filling operation and a tank farm in Des Moines, Iowa and Valley Center, Kansas in 2007.

 The ability of a fluid to retain an electrostatic charge depends on its electrical conductivity.
 When low conductivity fluids flow through pipelines or are mechanically agitated, contact-induced charge separation called flow electrification occurs.

 Fluids that have low electrical conductivity (below 50 picosiemens per meter), are called accumulators.
 Fluids having conductivity above 50 pS/m are called non-accumulators.
 In non-accumulators, charges recombine as fast as they are separated and hence electrostatic charge accumulation is not significant.
 In the petrochemical industry, 50 pS/m is the recommended minimum value of electrical conductivity for adequate removal of charge from a fluid.